-In this study, we define a positive instance as a reposting event $(M_h, U_{S,t_s}, U_{R,t_r})$, where the (original) post~$M_h$ with a hashtag $h$ was created by a sender~$U_S$ at $t_s$, and was reposted by a recipient~$U_R$ at time {$t_r$} (within 24 hours since $t_s$).
+In this study, we define a positive instance as a reposting event $(M_h, U_{S,t_s}, U_{R,t_r})$, where the (original) post~$M_h$ with a hashtag $h$ was created by a sender~$U_S$ at $t_s$, and was reposted by a recipient~$U_R$ at time $t_r$ (within 24 hours since $t_s$).
 Correspondingly, a negative instance is $(M^*_h, U^*_{S,t_s}, U_{R,t_r})$, where the same recipient $U_R$ did not repost another post $M^*_h$ with the same hashtag $h$ created by sender $U^*_S$ (where it is possible $U^*_S = U_S$).
-To make the negative instance more comparable with the corresponding positive instance, we require the negative post to contain the same hashtag in the positive case and was created in the same 24-hour window, such that it is likely that $M^*_h$ was also exposed to the recipient and therefore makes the evaluation more relevant.
+To make the negative instance more comparable with the corresponding positive instance, we require the negative post to contain the same hashtag as the positive post and to be created in the same 24-hour window.
+This design makes the negative post a same-topic, contemporaneous alternative rather than an arbitrary non-reposted post.

-From the above X data, we created three datasets for reposting prediction with different ratios of positive to negative instances. \begin{itemize} \item 1:1 dataset: For each positive instance, one negative instance is selected from our X data so that the post and the sender in the negative instance are most similar to those in the positive instance, i.e., the cosine distance between the feature vectors (containing all features of the post and the sender) of the positive instance and the chosen negative instance is the smallest among all negative instances.

-\item 1:5 dataset: For each positive instance, the five most similar negative instances are selected, as defined above. {This ratio is typically used in such experiments, such as in \cite{zhang2016retweet}.}
+Our main reposting-prediction dataset uses a 1:5 ratio of positive to negative instances.
+For each positive instance, the five most similar negative instances are selected from our X data.
+Specifically, the post and the sender in each negative instance are selected to be most similar to those in the corresponding positive instance, i.e., the cosine distance between the feature vectors (containing all features of the post and the sender) of the positive instance and the chosen negative instance is among the five smallest across candidate negative instances.
+This 1:5 ratio is typically used in reposting-prediction experiments, such as in \citet{zhang2016retweet} and \citet{ma2019hot}.

 We also construct two supplementary datasets with 1:1 and 1:10 positive-to-negative ratios for robustness checks.
 For the 1:1 dataset, one most similar negative instance is selected for each positive instance.
 For the 1:10 dataset, in addition to the five most similar negative instances, five more negative instances are randomly chosen from our X data.
 Results on these supplementary datasets are reported in Appendix~\ref{app:results_1_1_1_10}.

-Note that in all experiments in this study, if data is randomly split into training (and validation) and testing datasets, we remove any instance from the training dataset if the instance's sender-recipient pair appears in the testing dataset.
-Such that, instances in the training and those in the testing datasets always have different sender-recipient pairs.
+Note that in all experiments in this study, we remove any instance from the training set if its sender--recipient pair also appears in the test set.
+Thus, training and test instances always have different sender--recipient pairs.
 This is to prevent information leakage and ensure a fair and rigorous evaluation.